John Stonehouse: Arrest and aftermath

 Stonehouse was arrested in Melbourne on 24 December 1974.
 He applied for the position of Steward and Bailiff of the Chiltern Hundreds while still in Australia (one of the ways for an MP to resign), but decided not to sign the papers.
 On 17 July 1975, Stonehouse was extradited to the UK, escorted by Scotland Yard officers.
-He had tried to obtain offers of asylum from Sweden or Mauritius.
 He was remanded in Brixton Prison until August 1975 when he was released on bail.
-He continued to serve as an MP.
-On 20 October 1975 he made a personal statement to the House of Commons, stating his reasons for his disappearance, his first Parliamentary oration since his disappearance almost a year earlier:
+Stonehouse continued to serve as an MP; on 20 October 1975 he made a personal statement to the House of Commons, stating his reasons for his disappearance, his first Parliamentary oration since his disappearance almost a year earlier:

-Although unhappy with the situation, the Labour Party did not expel him.
-Their Parliamentary majority was very narrow.
-On 4 April 1976 Stonehouse attended a St George's Day festival hosted by the English National Party: he later confirmed he had joined the party, making Labour a minority government.
+Although unhappy with the situation, the Labour Party did not expel Stonehouse as their parliamentary majority was very narrow.
+On 4 April 1976 Stonehouse attended a St George's Day festival hosted by the English National Party; he later confirmed he had joined the party, making Labour a minority government.

-Stonehouse conducted his own defence on 21 charges of fraud, theft, forgery, conspiracy to defraud, causing a false police investigation and wasting police time.
+Stonehouse conducted his own defence on twenty-one charges of fraud, theft, forgery, conspiracy to defraud, causing a false police investigation and wasting police time.
 His trial lasted 68 days.
-On 6 August 1976, he was convicted and sentenced to seven years in prison for fraud, and received a criminal bankruptcy order.
+On 6 August 1976, Stonehouse was convicted and sentenced to seven years in prison for fraud, and received a criminal bankruptcy order.
 He agreed to resign as a Privy Counsellor on 17 August 1976, becoming one of only three people to resign from the Privy Council in the 20th century.
 Stonehouse tendered his resignation via the Chiltern Hundreds route from the House of Commons on 27 August 1976.
 The subsequent by-election was won by Robin Hodgson, a Conservative.
 In October 1976, Stonehouse was declared bankrupt.

 Stonehouse was imprisoned in HM Prison Wormwood Scrubs.
 On 30 June 1977, the House of Lords refused his appeal against five of the charges of which he was convicted.
-While he was in prison, he complained that the prison workshop where he worked played pop music on the radio station.
-When his health deteriorated, he was moved to HM Prison Blundeston in Suffolk.
+While he was in prison, Stonehouse complained that the prison workshop where he worked played a pop music radio station.
+He made acquaintance with Moors murderer Ian Brady, and the pair played chess together until Brady was transferred elsewhere.
+When his health deteriorated, Stonehouse was moved to HM Prison Blundeston in Suffolk.

 Health problems

-On 14 August 1979, Stonehouse was released early from prison because of good behaviour and because he had suffered three heart attacks; he had the first on 18 April 1977, a second one four days later, and a massive heart attack on 13 August 1978.
-On 6 September 1978 Stonehouse suffered a coronary ischemia attack which required him to spend three days in hospital.
+On 14 August 1979, Stonehouse was released early because of good behaviour and because he had suffered three heart attacks; he had the first on 18 April 1977, a second one four days later, and a massive heart attack on 13 August 1978.
+On 6 September 1978, Stonehouse suffered a coronary ischemia attack which required him to spend three days in hospital.
 He underwent open heart surgery on 7 November 1978 which lasted for six hours.